anshgoyalevil/SecureData/README.md

 # SecureData
-A collection of data encrypted using AES-256-CBC Algorithm for Disaster Recovery
+A collection of data encrypted using AES-256-CBC Algorithm for Disaster Recovery.
+It's secure enough that you can store your passwords on a public repository.
+Just make sure the key is not public (indeed store it in a really really secure place) 😄

 ### How it works?